Robert-McM/Robert-McM/README.md

 - 👋 Hi, I’m @Robert-McM
-- 👀 My interests are in the biological sciences and bioinformatics.
+- 👀 My interests are in the biological sciences and medicine.
-- 🌱 I’m currently learning how to use data science to analyze biological data.
-- 💞️ I’m looking to collaborate on any exciting new opportunities about biology and data science.
+- 💞️ I’m looking to collaborate on any exciting new opportunities about science.
 - 📫 I can be reached by email at r.mcmanus234@gmail.com

 <!---